Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 To handle these problems, perform the following steps:

 1. Verify the complaint.
-Verify the complaint by turning the oven selector switch to
+Verify the complaint by turning the oven selector

 the desired setting and setting the oven thermostat to the desired temperature.
-Do

 these functions of the oven work?
 Test all of the cycles.
-Turn off the electricity to the
+Turn off the

 look up the code.
-If the range/oven will not power up, locate the technical data sheet
+If the range/oven will not power up, locate the technical data

 behind the control panel for the diagnostics information.
-On some models you will
+On some models you

 the range/oven.
-The service manual will assist you in properly placing the range/
+The service manual will assist you in properly placing the

 oven in the service test mode for testing the range/oven functions.